Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 14: Testing can be done by:

-     14.1  Open the Ionic App in web console and add data in that 14.2  Now run a curl command for continuous integration of couchdb with couchbase
+     14.1  Open the Ionic App in web console and add data in that

+     14.2  Now run a curl command for continuous integration of couchdb with couchbase

            Command:

-     14.3  This will save the data to Couchbase server and also in couchdb client db 14.4  Now open the Odata in browser and make following configurtions to connect it to the couchbase server
+     14.3  This will save the data to Couchbase server and also in couchdb client db

+     14.4  Now open the Odata in browser and make following configurtions to connect it to the couchbase server
            Uname: Uname of couchbase
            Password: Paswword of couchbase
            Server IP: Elastic IP:8091  (Couchbase configuration)

      14.5  Test the connection and try adding the tables, if the data sync is working: the bucket from couchbase will be             replicated in the odata console.
 And hence will be transfered to the Salesforce Application.

+ Step 15: If the procedure works successfully that means you have made correct configurations and ready to work on the IOT
+          Infrastructure for data replication from client db(device application database)